sheltonli/sizeify-client/README.md

 # sizeify-client

-Official clients for Sizeify B, an improved image resizing service
+Official clients for Sizeify B.

-## What is Sizeify?
+## What is Sizeify B?

 Sizeify is an image resizing service.
 It takes the URL of an image, and a code representing how it should be resized.
-It then caches and serves the image effiently from Edge locations.
+It then caches (for a month) and serves the image effiently from Edge locations.
+It is a  useful tool for developers who wish to support designers who change their mind a lot.

+Sizeify A is crappy and should not be used.

 ## How do you use sizeify?

-There are two ways to call sizeify:
+There are two ways:

 ```javascript
 sizeify($endpoint,$imageUrl,$resizeCode)